marketing

 The right to cancel is what many retailers are still struggling with.
-Despite harmonisation on the EU level 2 years ago, many UK retailers still do not correctly inform the consumer about his legal right to cancel.
-However, it is not at all difficult to do so and we shall tell you easily you can be compliant.
+Despite harmonisation on the EU level 2 years ago, many UK retailers still do not correctly inform the consumer about their legal right to cancel.
+However, it is not at all difficult to do so, and we will tell you how you can easily be compliant.

 Drafting the cancellation policy

-The return cost, for example, may be imposed on the consumer but only if the consumer was informed about this in the cancellation police before he ordered the goods.
-When going through the model instruction and putting together the parts that suit your shop, you can make sure that you inform correctly so that you can pursue your rights.
+The return cost, for example, may be imposed on the consumer but only if the consumer was informed about this in the cancellation policy before they ordered the goods.
+When going through the model instruction and putting together the parts that suit your shop, you can make sure that you inform them correctly so that you can pursue your own rights.

 How to provide the information

-There are many pre-contractual information that need to be given to consumers.
+There is much pre-contractual information that needs to be given to consumers.
 The right to cancel is one of them.
-It needs to be provided on the website but also on a durable medium.
+It needs to be provided on the website, but also on a durable medium.

 A durable medium is defined as "paper or email, or any other medium that allows information to be addressed personally to the recipient, enables the recipient to store the information in a way accessible for future reference for a period that is long enough for the purposes of the information, and allows the unchanged reproduction of the information stored."

-Practically this means e-mail, fax, letter and in the eco-friendly paper-free world this usually will be an e-mail.
+Practically, this means emails, faxes, and letters.
+In the eco-friendly paper-free world, this will usually be an email.

 When to provide the information